-- 3.5.3.1 Shaft sleeves are permissible.
-Components shrunk on or fitted to the shaft shall be carefully degreased before fitting. - 3.5.3.2 For single shaft compressors, assembled rotors with shrunk on components shall be submitted to an over speed run prior to the final rotor balance in order to release all unequal "settings" of components on the shaft.
-Whenever a rotor is rebuilt, over speed shall be considered prior to balancing.
-(See 3.9.1 balancing) - 3.5.3.3 Thrust collars shall be machined out of solid or positively retained using a locknut, shear ring or grip enhancement method.
+Shaft sleeves are permissible.
+Components shrunk onto or fitted to the shaft shall be carefully degreased before fitting.

+For single shaft compressors, assembled rotors with shrunk on components shall be submitted to an over speed run prior to the final rotor balance in order to release all unequal settings of components on the shaft.
+Whenever a rotor is rebuilt, over speed shall be considered prior to balancing, see 3.9.1.

+Thrust collars shall be machined as part of the solid shaft or positively retained using a locknut, shear ring or grip enhancement method.
 The use of a simple interference fit shall not be used.